Power Line Insulation

 The only long-term solution to prevent wildlife electrocutions in the future is to bury the power lines underground.
 This process is extraordinarily costly, lengthy and requires the agreement of the Costa Rican Electricity Institute (ICE).
 A more affordable and rapid solution is to insulate the existing electricity lines, poles and transformers that are currently without insulation.
 In order to do this, we are funding the raw materials necessary by providing grants to affiliating organisations.
 We are currently supporting the Shock Free Zone program launched by the Jaguar Rescue Centre which is aiming to insulate all of the transformers and electrical lines throughout the South Caribbean coast of Costa Rica.
 As of December 2018, 25 electrical transformers in wildlife electrocution hot-spots have been insulated through this project.

-If you would like to make a monthly donation towards this project, you can subscribe using the PayPal button below!
+If you would like to make a monthly or one-off donation towards this project, you can do so using the button below!